duukkis/terminal/blog/BLOG.md

 # Interpretting the commands to present the actual terminal

 The screens follow each other, so from previous screen there might be characters left to the next screen. if I want to know what is printed in screen 401, I need to go through all the screens from 1 to 400 in case they leave any output to be printed in screen 401.
 All the commands have an output, which is the actual printable string.
-Some commands have different variables like MoveArrowCommand has booleans up, down, left and right and CursorMoveCommand has a row and col to tell where to move the cursor before output.
-Interpretting is just looping the commands of a screen.
+For some commands I added different variables to describe the command better.
+For example MoveArrowCommand has booleans up, down, left and right to determine which way to move the cursor.
+CursorMoveCommand has variables row and col to tell where to move the cursor before output.
+Interpretting those to actual output is just looping the commands of a screen.
 At the end we "print out" the output with parseOutputToTerminal-function.

-(The (3) path in the above picture)
+(The (3) path in the above picture) We get the screen, loop the commands of the screen and output strings to build the actual console state.
 ```
 foreach ($commands as $command) {
     $commClass = get_class($command);